stehrn/twelve_factor/README.md

 ```
 (_the versions for this dependency, if you were wondering, are inherited from the parent pom_)

 Dependencies with _provided_ scope are worth a special mention - these wont be packaged into your distribution, the assumption been they will be provided at runtime, so how then to define this in the runtime?
-This is where containers help, we'll come back to an example below where we define a runtime dependency inside a docker container.
+This is where containers help, we'll come back to an example below where we define runtime dependencies inside a docker container.

 ## Config
 [store config in the environment (not in the code)](https://12factor.net/config) (12 factor)